IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/mask-input.md

 ### Value Modes

-The `IgcMaskInput` exposes a `valueMode` property that lets you choose between `raw` and `withFormatting` options to configure which input value (formatted or raw) to bind in your form when a specific mask is applied.
+The `MaskInput` exposes a `valueMode` property that lets you choose between `raw` and `withFormatting` options to configure which input value (formatted or raw) to bind in your form when a specific mask is applied.
 By default, `valueMode` is set to *raw*.
 Try it for yourself in the example below:

 <code-view style="height: 150px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"